Raja Aziz Bhatti: Early life and education

-Raja Aziz Bhatti was born in British Hong Kong on 6 August 1928 into a Bhatti Punjabi Rajput family with roots in Punjab.
+Raja Aziz Bhatti was born in British Hong Kong on 6 August 1928 into a Punjabi Rajput (Bhatti clan) family with roots in Punjab.
 His family hailed from a small village about 23 miles away from the Gujrat city (now in Pakistan) of Punjab in British India, who had immigrated to British Hong Kong after his father and two uncles were employed in the Hong Kong Police Force.
 His father, Muhammad Abdullah Bhatti, was an alumnus of the Queen's College in Hong Kong who later served as an Inspector in the Hong Kong Police Force.
 Aziz Bhatti was educated in Hong Kong where he completed his matriculation and attended the Queen's College but his education was halted due to the Japanese invasion and occupation of Hong Kong in 1941.

+Military career

+Imperial Japanese Navy

 He was drafted into the Imperial Japanese Navy in 1944, first serving at the rank of the seaman recruit and as the tower watchman (observation post) before being directed to attend the officer school offered by the Imperial Japanese Navy due to his educational qualifications.

+Royal Indian Air Force

-However in December 1945, the Bhatti family relocated to British India, and Aziz Bhatti enlisted to join the Royal Indian Air Force as an airman in June 1946.
+However, in December 1945, the Bhatti family relocated to British India, and Aziz Bhatti enlisted to join the Royal Indian Air Force as an airman in June 1946.

+Pakistan Air Force

 After the establishment of Pakistan in 1947, Bhatti joined the Pakistan Air Force and was promoted as corporal (Cpl.), and continued to serve in the air force until 1948.
 Cpl.
 Bhatti was a prospective candidate to join the Air Force Academy in Risalpur and was known to be among the brightest members of the Pakistan Air Force in its early years.